jaanli/jaan.io/_posts/2015-11-27-info-overload.md

   thumb: info-binging-thumb.png
 ---

-Why read clickbait over than longform journalism?
+Why read clickbait over longform journalism?
 Why use Facebook so much?

-Ask a heavy smartphone user; we'll admit to too much technology.
 Screentime is bad, but the [attention economy](http://www.tristanharris.com/essays/) incentivizes our addiction.

 I'm trying to reduce information overload.
 Here are some methods I've used for a while.